 The northernmost Alpine region is the focus of our four day workshop as we take in Slovenia's stunning lakes and mountains.
 Triglav national park, which contains a range of mountains known as the Julian Alps, is nothing short of breathtaking.
 Its' jewel is Lake Bled, a glacial lake in the foothill of the Julian Alps.
 Picturesque Bled Island, with it's 15th century church, set against the backdrop of a medieval castle and towering mountains, is one of the most photogenic spots in the area.

-This workshop has been timed for mid October; a fabulous time to visit.
-The autumn colours here are simply stunning; the larch trees in the mountains at the height of their autumn splendour.
-At this time of the year there is also a very good chance of misty mornings, adding further atmosphere to the landscape.
+This workshop has been timed for the autumn colours; a fabulous time to visit.
+At this time of the year, there is also a high possibility of misty mornings, adding further atmosphere to the landscape.

 Just a short drive away lies the picturesque valley of Bohinj.
 Its' lake, backed by mountain peaks and surrounded by colourful beech woods, offers beautiful reflections and is especially magical at dawn.